Donerkebap13/DonerComponents/README.md

 DonerComponents::CGameObjectManager* gameObjectManager = DonerComponents::CDonerComponentsSystems::Get()->GetGameObjectManager();
 DonerComponents::CGameObject *gameObject = gameObjectManager->GetNewElement();
 ```
-`GetNewElement();` will return a valid `DonerComponents::CGameObject` as long as it hasn't run out of entities to generate.
-By default, DonerComponents can have 4096 entities alive at the same time.
-This value is modifiable through the compiler flag `-DMAX_ENTITIES=4096` with a **maximum of  8.192 entities.**
+`GetNewElement();` will return a valid `DonerComponents::CGameObject` as long as it hasn't run out of GameObjects to generate.
+By default, DonerComponents can have 4096 GameObjects alive at the same time.
+This value is modifiable through the compiler flag `-DMAX_GAME_OBJECTS=4096` with a **maximum of  8.192 GameObjects.**

 #### Prefabs
 DonerComponents supports the definition of prefabs, so the user can define a specific gameObject hierarchy for reusing it wherever it's needed: